|

 Foto Search Stock Photography: This aggregator of 140 publishers of stock photography claims to search more than 6.5 million images, including photos, illustrations, and video.
 None of the images are free, but prices from some royalty-free publishers seem to start around $49 for low-res images suitable for the web, and $99 for high-res images suitable for printing.
 Most images seem to be $99 and up though.
 Select "royalty free," search for your topic, then sort by price to find the cheapest images.
 No credit or link seems to be required; however, the license specifically prohibits the use of images of people for a wide array of topics, including most social, medical, and political issues.
 Foto Search is based in Waukesha, Wisconsin, but the photos are sourced internationally.

-FreeImages.co.uk: This UK-based website has a library of more than 5,000 professionally shot images for free commercial use.
-A photo credit or text link is required.
+FreeImages.co.uk: This UK-based website has a library of more than 13,000 professionally shot images for free commercial use.
+A photo credit or linked attribution is required.
 A good search tool makes this site easy to use, and the image quality is exceptional.
 The files are huge, because they are uncompressed and high-resolution.
 This site is designed around the needs of professional designers, and it shows.
 However, downloads can take 2-10 minutes per image.
 If you register your email address, you get access to some members-only galleries.

 FreePlayMusic.com: Top-quality music, most available in lengths from 10 seconds to more than 2 minutes, all searchable and previewable.
 The music is free for personal use; most commercial uses require a license and payment of a fee based on usage type and duration.
-Most businesses will end up spending at least $100.
 Don’t bother purchasing the CDs, since the purchase price does not include commercial use fees, and you’ll find the most-updated selection of music on the website.

-FreeStockPhotos.com: This websites small but high-quality selection is particularly strong in the natural sciences: animals, minerals, plants, and scenery.
-The quality is good, and the photos are well-categorized, but theres no search tool.
+FreeStockPhotos.com: Ignore the links on the right and look under "Categories" towards the left for a small but high-quality selection of photos, mostly focused on the natural sciences: animals, minerals, plants, and scenery.
+The quality is good, and the photos are well-categorized, but there’s no search tool.
 A credit or link is required if you use the photos, but no registration is necessary.

 PhotoEverywhere.co.uk: This UK-based website claims to have over 3,000 travel-related photos, including places, landmarks, and buildings, all available for free commercial use with attribution.
 As expected, there are more photos of UK and European locales than US or Asia, but it's worth a look.
 Photo quality varies from the ordinary record shot to well-composed and executed record shots; only a few photos have artistic merit beyond the places themselves.
 On the plus side, downloading is point-and-right-click easy, and no registration is required.
 Online use requires a text link, print use requires a photo credit.
 Unfortunately, no model or property releases are provided.

-The Free Graphics Store: This Australian website was pretty much abandoned in late 2000, but the owners seem to be staging a comeback.
-The archive is packed with 1,275 spot photos appropriate for web use, clip art images, graphics, buttons, bullets, and backgrounds.
+The Free Graphics Store: This Australian website started a comeback in 2009 and not much has happened since.
+But, the archive is packed with 1,275 spot photos appropriate for web use, clip art images, graphics, buttons, bullets, and backgrounds.
 Among the backgrounds, I especially like the strips, pales, and see-thrus.
-The images are categorized, but not readily searchable, so it may take some time to find what youre looking for.
+The images are categorized, but not readily searchable, so it may take some time to find what you’re looking for.
 However, everything is totally free for the taking, with no credit or link required.

 Back to quick finder